resmaeilbeigi/datasets/README.md

 This repository contains a collection of datasets.
-Details regarding each data set is available in its dedicated zip file.
+Details regarding each dataset is available in its dedicated zip file.

 # HFLP